-Smart stop management on "dead" track sections:
+Important ZIMO feature in connection with the use of external energy storage: Smart stop management on "dead" track sections:

 If power to the decoder is interrupted due to dirty rails, wheels or insulated frogs, the decoder automatically keeps the engine going even if the engine is supposed to come to a stop.
 The engine is allowed to come to a full stop as soon as power to the decoder is restored.
-With the engine stopped the decoder tests again for track power and if needed moves the engine another very short distance until track power again is restored.
-Power for the engine during "smart stopping" is of course coming from the capacitor.
-This prevents a situation where an engine is parked on dirty track and later can't drive away, due to normal internal power dissipation of capacitors over time.
+With the engine stopped the decoder tests again for track power and if needed moves the engine another very short distance until track power again is restored (provided of course there is enough power available from the energy storage capacitor).